drxpofficial/Leaderboard/README.md

 - Check that your Synth Hosting database is running

 **Permission Denied:**
-- Make sure your user has the correct Steam ID
+- Make sure your admin has the correct Steam ID in the `Admins` table
-- Verify the user has the appropriate permissions in the `UserPermission` table
+- Verify the admin has the appropriate permissions in the `AdminPermissions` table

 **Schema Issues:**
 - Run `npx prisma db push` to sync your schema